iterative/dvc.org/content/docs/command-reference/stage/add.md

 remaining terminal input provided to `dvc stage add` after `-`/`--` flags will become the required [`command` argument](#the-command-argument).

-`dvc stage add`, unlike `dvc run`, does not execute stage commands by default.
-`dvc repro` command can be used instead to execute them.
+`dvc repro` can be used to execute pipelines after their stages have been defined.
 <details>

 ### 💡 Avoiding unexpected behavior